Samsung/tizen-docs/docs/application/web/guides/multimedia/media-controller.md

    playlist.addItem("index1", metadata);
    ```

-3. To save playlist, use the `savePlaylist()` method wih optional callbacks:
+3. To save playlist, use the `savePlaylist()` method with optional callbacks:

    ```javascript
    function successCallback() {